 \subsection{Tree Flattening}

-It may demand the reorganization of expressions to find redundancies for array computations and even classic scalar calculations with commutative, associative, and distributive operations.
-Consider the two expressions $x+y+z$ and $x+z$.
-Compilers may specify a pre-defined order for the former one.
-The order can be either $((x+y)+z)$ with the left-associative rule or $(x+(y+z))$ with the right-associative rule, but none of them can detect the redundancy with $x+z$ unless the expression is allowed to be reordered by commutative, associative, and even distributive reorganizations.
-Note that the commutative law here is not the same as the one used in the $\eri$ calculation, where the expressions only have two operands.
+Detecting redundancies in array or scalar computations may require \emph{reassociation}, i.e., reorganizing arithmetic calculations using commutative, associative, or distributive laws.
+Consider $x+y+z$ and $x+z$.
+Compilers may evaluate the former as $((x+y)+z)$ (left-associative), but the redundancy with $x+z$ cannot be exposed unless reassociation is permitted.
+Note that the commutative law here differs from that used in $\eri$ calculation, where expressions have only two operands.

-However, to produce consistent results, it is generally illegal to perform the operation reassociation even for the integral computation.
-Take the expression $x+y+z$ as an example again, if $x$ and $z$ are very large positive integers and $y$ is a very small negative integer, $((x+y)+z)$ and $(x+(y+z))$ may produce the correct result but $((x+z)+y)$ may result in an integer overflow.
-Nevertheless, compilers usually provide options to control the expression reorganization for aggressive optimizations and leave the decision to users.
+However, reassociation is generally illegal when result consistency must be preserved, even for integers.
+For instance, with large positive $x,z$ but small negative $y$, both $((x+y)+z)$ and $(x+(y+z))$ may yield the correct value, whereas $((x+z)+y)$ may overflow.
+Nevertheless, compilers usually provide options enabling such transformations for aggressive optimizations.

 Therefore, the implementation of RACE provides several options to control the reassociation scheme.
-We describe them by three aggressive levels.
-First, if a consistent result is required, the reassociation is prohibited and the linear redundancy detection algorithm described above is employed.
-Second, all the parentheses in the source code are respected, and the reorganization can be only applied inside each parenthesis which includes more than two operands.
-Third, the parenthesis is removed when the operators are consistent with the one outside the parenthesis.
+We describe them using four aggressive levels.
+First, when consistency is required, reassociation is disabled and the linear redundancy detection algorithm is used.
+Second, parentheses in source code are respected, and reorganization can only be applied inside each pair of parentheses.
+Third, parentheses are removed when the inside operators are consistent with the one outside the parentheses.
 Finally, the distributive law is applied to remove more parentheses.
-The tree flattening algorithm is trivial according to the aggressive level.
-It simply traverses the original binary tree in a post-order manner and merges the children that have the same operator as the current node after visiting them.